 How Do I Get A Record Deal

-So, you've decided your well established enough to take the jump and start submitting to record labels!
+So, you've decided you are well-established enough to take the jump and start submitting to record labels!
 Let's get into exactly how exactly you can get a record deal.

 Here's how it goes: